Inauguration of new professors and conferment of doctoral degrees

 The doctoral hat symbolizes freedom and power.
 The hat is awarded to new doctors and honorary doctors at the Faculty of Law.
 It is black and pleated and has a gold buckle at the front which represents the faculty.
 Doctors of Philosophy may themselves acquire the hat after the ceremony to wear at later occasions.

 The laurel wreath is also a symbol of academic freedom, and in the ancient world a symbol of scientific, literary and athletic merit.
-The wreath of laurels is awarded to new doctors and honorary doctors at the original Faculty of Philosophy, which corresponds to today's Faculties of Humanities, Social Sciences and Science.
+The wreath of laurels is awarded to new doctors, jubilee doctors and honorary doctors at the original Faculty of Philosophy, which corresponds to today's Faculties of Humanities, Social Sciences and Science, respectively.

 The doctoral ring is of gold and symbolizes faithfulness to science.
 The faculties have faculty-specific symbols that adorn the ring and are only awarded to honorary doctors.
 The new doctoral graduates are free to purchase a doctoral ring, but these are not awarded at the ceremony.